CometVisu/Docker/CometVisuBase/README.md

 ### openHAB

-The environment variable `BACKEND_OPENHAB` must be the URL to the rest-ressouce.
+The environment variable `BACKEND_OPENHAB` must be the path to the openHAB REST-API.
 It might contain a user name and password in the normal URL notation.

 Example configuration for an openHAB backend (running on host `192.168.0.10`):